 When I first heard you could make money blogging, I was skeptical.
 It didn’t make sense to me.
 How could someone get money just for writing articles on a website?

-I started my own personal finance blog in January 2013.
+Eight years ago, I started my own personal finance blog.
 The goal was to be encouraged and held accountable as I worked to pay off debt.

 As part of that journey, I started reading other personal finance blogs.
 Soon enough, I came across articles about bloggers making money online.

 Being deep in debt and desperate, I wanted in.
-By the summer of 2013 I had officially “monetized” my blog.
+Within six months, I had officially “monetized” my blog.

 When I started my old blog, I was definitely a newbie.
 I could operate WordPress on a basic level, but that was it.